airbornio/signed-web-apps/README.md

 This is a JavaScript library to protect the HTML, JS and CSS in web apps from tampering by malicious servers or developers.
-It does this by checking code against the publicly available version on GitHub.
-It also checks the code every next time you open the web app, using Service Workers.
+It does this by installing some code in a [Service Worker][SW], which checks the code every time you open the web app.
 In effect, this makes it [Trust on First Use][TOFU].

 ## What web apps is this for?